China asks Pak to scale up security for its citizens; demands punishment to perpetrators behind Karachi varsity blast | Law-Order

 The root cause of this terrorist attack is that the soil for the growth of terrorism and religious extremism in Pakistan has not been removed, and the environment in which terrorism thrives has always existed, Qian said.

-''Baloch Liberation Army guarantees you the CPEC will fail miserably on Baloch land,'' the spokesman, who was holding an assault rifle, said in fluent English.
-He warned that a special unit has been formed particularly to attack Chinese officials and installations in Balochistan.

-The group opposes Chinese investment in Pakistan, especially in the restive Balochistan, saying local people do not benefit.

 Balochistan, bordering Iran and Afghanistan, is home to a long-running violent insurgency.
-Baloch insurgent groups have previously carried out several attacks targeting the USD 60 billion China-Pakistan Economic Corridor (CPEC) projects.
+Baloch insurgent groups have previously carried out several attacks targeting the USD 60 billion CPEC projects.

 This is not the first-time Chinese nationals have been the target of terror attacks in Karachi, which is Pakistan's biggest city and economic hub.